ysong6/MapReduce-Framework/readme.md

 3.Complete the configuration files based on the environment such as the IP address of master, workers and job client.

 2.3 Execute the project through CLI

-•Master
+@Master
 java -jar master.jar

-•Worker
+@Worker nodes
 java -jar worker.jar <service IP of this worker> <service port of this worker>

-•Job client
+@Job client
 java -jar jobClient.jar